Who am I?

 Why Victory Conditions?

 Mid-2019 was a turning point in my life.
-The younger of my two children has been born with a slight disability and it was time to re-evaluate which things really matter in life.
+The second of my children has been born with a slight disability and it was time to re-evaluate which things really matter in life.

 I’ve decided to quit my well-paid, but highly stressful and demanding job.
 I was working on projects all over Europe and spending a lot of time away from my family.

-Quitting the job, I decided to take some time off, concentrating on my family, while I look for a less stressful job locally.
-Having a lot of extra time, I started to explore work-from-home options and eventually decided I’ll build my own website and see where this takes me.
+Quitting the job, I decided to take some time off, concentrating on my family, while I looked for a less stressful job locally.
+Having a lot of extra time, I started to explore work-from-home options and eventually decided I’d build my own website and see where this takes me.

 I went back to my old love, board gaming when deciding on a theme.
 Victoryconditions.com is a site that follows my journey through the board gaming world.
 I write about games I play, discover new games, help you find games you will like, discuss strategy, and so on.

 Where to start?